 3. BODY DOUBLING

 You can do this same thing by calling a friend, jumping on a Zoom call with someone you know, or inviting someone over to be with you.
 I've done this with fellow coaches.
-It wonderful to have someone to talk to.
+It is wonderful to have someone to talk to.
 You can stay on task but distract your brain with conversation.
-Or as I did with my friend and peer coach we both worked on project that we were having challenges getting done.
+Or, as I did with my friend and peer coach, we both worked on a project that we were having challenges getting done.

 4. KNOW YOUR BRAIN

-The way we get lost from the original task to the 10 others we end up on is we have a thought about another task besides the one we are on and we get the urge to move to that task and we follow the urge.
-They all happens very quickly.
+The way we get lost from the original task to the 10 others we end up on is we have a thought about another task besides the one we are on, and we get the urge to move to that task, and we follow the urge.
+This all happens very quickly.
 So the work is to notice when your thinking and urges are pulling you to another task and be onto your brain.

 Be very careful with your self talk here.
-If you tell yourself you can't or you shouldn't it's going to make the urge bigger.
-If you gently remind yourself you are staying on your current task there is less resistence.
+If you tell yourself you can't, or you shouldn't, it's going to make the urge bigger.
+If you gently remind yourself you are staying on your current task, there is less resistance.
 Talk to yourself as though you would a small child.
-"Don't forget honey, this is what we are doing right now."
+"Don't forget, honey, this is what we are doing right now."

 5. GET COACHING

 What better way to have the ultimate accountability than to check in with a coach every week.
-It doesn't matter if you accomplished what you wanted or not because either way there is coaching to be done that will help you moving forward.
+It doesn't matter if you accomplished what you wanted or not because either way there is coaching to be done that will help you to move forward.
 It's a misconception that you will ever let your coach down if you didn't accomplish something you set out to do.
-You simply brought some work to do and that is what your coach is there for.
+You simply brought some work to do, and that is what your coach is there for.

-If staying focused and on task is difficult for you as an adult with ADHD try one or all of these things.
+If staying focused and on task is difficult for you as an adult with ADHD, try one or all of these things.
 I wrote all but this conclusion in my Body Doubling session.
-To recap routines keep us mentally healthy and allow us to bypass our disfunctional prefrontal cortex.
+To recap, routines keep us mentally healthy and allow us to bypass our dysfunctional prefrontal cortex.
 Timers create urgency, fun and time awareness.

 You have to pay attention to your thoughts and how those thoughts are creating urges.
-Rember that following that urge to switch tasks or quit is optional.
-Finally get a coach to hold your hand through this process and teach you the skills you need to create an easier and happier life for yourself.
-You are in charge not your Attention Deficit Disorder.
+Remember that following that urge to switch tasks or quit is optional.
+Finally, get a coach to hold your hand through this process and teach you the skills you need to create an easier and happier life for yourself.
+You are in charge, not your Attention Deficit Disorder.

 Want to know what it's like to work with a coach.
-I can't speak for all coaches but as a coach with ADHD I am my first client.
-This list was easy to put togehter because I do this an much more for myself and with my clients.
-I know how your brain works because although we are each unique we have many of the same challenges.
-Feel free to book a Free Mini Coaching Session with me and see if we are a good fit.
+I can't speak for all coaches, but as a coach with ADHD I am my first client.
+This list was easy to put together because I do this as much more for myself and with my clients.
+I know how your brain works because although we are each unique, we have many of the same challenges.
+Book a consultation and let's see if ADHD Coaching is a good fit for you.